 - 8.2.1 All watercraft must have a flexible tow loop attached to the bow.
 The tow loop should be made of a flexible material (e.g., nylon strap, rope, etc.) so as not to create a hazard.
 Tow hooks, which protrude beyond the plane of the hull, must be removed. - 8.2.2 Aftermarket hulls may be used, on watercraft homologated in numbers of 500 or higher, in classes which carry Expert and Pro designations.
-Top decks must be the original OEM top deck as supplied by the manufacturer.
-Hull and deck repairs may be made.
-However, these repairs must not alter the standard configuration of the top deck by more than 2.00mm (0.08 in.).
-Hull, bulkhead and deck may be internally reinforced.
-Fasteners may be installed through the hull, bulkhead and deck for the purposes of securing components to interior surfaces, provided a hazard is not created.
-Other than for the use of fasteners, the bulkhead may not be modified.
-Glue squeeze-out may be removed from the hull. - 8.2.3 All watercraft may be equipped with a maximum of two sponsons.
+The upper deck will not be restricted to OEM to the extent that the upper deck is an exact replica of the Original equipment deck with no change in dimensions or scale.
+Alterations of dimensions may be allowed where a legal aftermarket part has been integrated into the deck (i.e., rail caps and foot holds).
+Bulk heads may be aftermarket Deck repairs may be made, provided they do not alter the standard configuration by more than 2.00mm (0.08 in.).
+The deck's bond flange may not be modified.
+Deck may be internally reinforced.
+Fasteners may be installed through the hull and deck for the purpose of securing components to interior surfaces, provided a hazard is not created.
+If upper and lower components of the original equipment bond flange are separated and rejoined, they must be rejoined by the same method as original equipment (i.e., bonded together with a high-strength adhesive).
+(See bond flange diagram in Appendix.)
+Ski PWC may widen then standing tray area by increasing the standing space by four inches (an increase of up to two inches on each side of tray).
+Rear portions of the bond rail may be removed to allow free flow of water that travels underneath the channel created by the bond rail. - 8.2.3 All watercraft may be equipped with a maximum of two sponsons.
 Original equipment sponsons may be modified, aftermarket, repositioned or removed.
 Overall length of each sponson shall not exceed 91.45cm (36.00 in.).
 Sponsons shall not protrude from the side of the hull by more than 100.00mm (3.94 in.) when measured in a level horizontal plane.
 The vertical channel created by the underside of the sponson shall not exceed 63.5mm (2.50 in.).
 No part of the sponson shall extend downward below the point at which the side of the hull intersects the bottom surface of the hull by more than 63.5mm (2.50 in.).
-Aftermarket or modified sponsons must exceed 6mm (0.24 in.) in thickness.
+Aftermarket or modified sponsons must exceed 6mm (0.24 in.) in hickness.
 All leading edges must be radiused so as not to create a hazard.
 Sponsons may not be attached to the planing surfaces of the hull.
 Fins, rudders, skegs and other appendages that may create a hazard will not be allowed.
 (See diagrams in Appendix.)